 SharePoint 2016/2019 End-of-Support Migration Planning

 SharePoint Server migrations become expensive when teams wait until the environment is already under deadline pressure.
-The right first step is not selecting a tool.
+The right first step is not selecting a migration tool.
 The right first step is understanding the source environment, the target architecture, and the business processes that depend on SharePoint.

 What to inventory first